-We run a Low-Cost Spay & Neuter Clinic out of the shelter which has completed more than 42,000 surgeries since it began in 2007.
+We run a Low-Cost Spay & Neuter Clinic out of the shelter which has completed more than 52,000 surgeries since it began in 2007.
 We also perform surgeries for adoptable pets in the care of 15 other agencies in 3 states.
 Additionally, we hold a Low-Cost Vaccine Clinic on Saturday mornings at the shelter for local families to get their pets vaccinated.

 We also offer a Safe Pets Program, which provides a safe haven to pets of local families who are victims of domestic violence, working with a local shelter, and have no place for their pets to go in a dangerous situation.

 Our Pit Stop Program provides funding for any resident of Vanderburgh County to get their pit bull-type dog spayed or neutered at no cost.
 Only a $10 rabies shot is required if the pet is not current.

 We provide bi-weekly Emergency Pet Food Assistance to local families having a rough time providing for their pets.

 Our Pet-Assisted Therapy program brings volunteers to local nursing homes and assisted living centers with gentle-tempered dogs who are up for adoption.

 Please visit between the hours of 12:00 noon CST and 6:00 pm CST Tuesday through Saturday to adopt an animal, no appointment needed!